Meherzan-Gai/advanced-generative/composition/rules/basenote.md

         1. However an E minor chord in first inversion [G, B, E] cannot come after a C major chord as C to G is more than 4 semitones
 3. Bassline can move a maximum of an octave
     1. All chords are allowed with this rule (provided they are in the proper octave)

+## How to Input:

+1. Input integer values corresponding to the levels detailed above
+    1. Example: If you want the bassline to only move in steps you would input, "1" corresponding to level 1